chromium/chromium/testing/libfuzzer/getting_started.md

 * cause the target to be built on all our [fuzzer builders]
 * construct metadata so that [ClusterFuzz] knows how to run the resulting binary.

+(If you have other code targets, such as `source_set`s, contributing to your unit test target they may need to explicitly depend upon `//third_party/fuzztest` too.)

 ## Adding `FUZZ_TEST`s in the code